quick6black/wab-widgets/widgets/LLUREditor/README.md

 ## Configuration :
 This widget does not have a configurable setting tools for use in the Web AppBuilder and must be configured manually by editing the widget config json file.

+## Changes :

+- *16 Apr 2019* - Port to WAB 2.12 Framework.
+Not chnages required.